Maps

 -

-Delete Source: A data source can be removed by clicking the
+Delete Source: Remove a data source using the

 trash